Division of Emergency Medicine

 - Dr. Mario Trabulsy, Emergency Medicine Mentor

-The Division of Emergency Medicine is known for providing high quality care with access to all tertiary care services and specialties at Fletcher Allen Health Care.
+The Division of Emergency Medicine is known for providing high quality care with access to all tertiary care services and specialties at The University of Vermont Medical Center.
 We are staffed with up to 3 board certified attending physicians as well as highly skilled physician assistants.
 In 2011, more than 60,000 patients were treated in our department.
-During the same time, Fletcher Allen Coordinated Transport, FAHC's interfacility critical care transport, brought 1,200 patients from our referral hospitals to our tertiary care services.
+During the same time, The University of Vermont Medical Center Coordinated Transport, The UVM Medical Center's interfacility critical care transport, brought 1,200 patients from our referral hospitals to our tertiary care services.

-Visit Emergency Room/Emergency Department at Fletcher Allen Health Care, our clinical teacher partner.
+Visit Emergency Room/Emergency Department at The University of Vermont Medical Center, our clinical teacher partner.

 - Andrew Ancel